 Cost to fix: $225

-There appears to be a design flaw in the design on the 2018 Ford Escape’s rear bench seat that puts the center belt clasp housing in danger of being destroyed when the bench seat is folded for cargo space.
+There appears to be a design flaw on the 2018 Ford Escape’s rear bench seat that puts the center belt clasp housing in danger of being destroyed when the bench seat is folded for cargo space.

-This is a relatively cheap fix but you’ll have to take care to make sure that it does not happen again.
+This is a relatively cheap fix, but you’ll have to make sure that it does not happen again.

 How to avoid:

-It’s best to check out all three rear seat belts for any sign of issue prior to purchase.
-You’ll also want to make sure that during operation you ensure that the belt is indeed put into its designated spot prior to folding the bench.
+It’s best to check out all three rear seat belts for any sign of issue before purchase.
+You’ll also want to make sure that you ensure that the belt is put into its designated spot before folding the bench during operation.

 How to avoid buying a used 2018 Ford Escape with these problems

-In order to avoid a potentially sticky situation, you’ll want to make sure you do everything you can prior to committing to the purchase.
+To avoid a potentially sticky situation, you’ll want to make sure you do everything you can before committing to the purchase.
 Lucky for you, there are several things in your arsenal that can keep you out of harm’s way.
-First, the test drive is going to be imperative.

-Your last line of defense against buying something that will cause you massive heartache down the road is to let the experts have a look prior to purchase.
+Your last line of defense against buyer’s remorse is to let the experts inspect the vehicle before the purchase.
 As noted above, a mechanic has tools and knowledge at their disposal to do a deep dive on your potential new purchase.

 Any reputable dealer or seller should let you do this.
 If they don’t, move on.
 The peace of mind alone makes this investment worth a few hundred dollars.

 Search all used 2018 Ford Escapes in your area